Property interests (Section 7)

-The EPA keeps a register of properties where there is an environmental interest.
+The EPA keeps a register of properties where it holds an environmental interest.

-The Land and Business (Sale and Conveyancing) Act 1994 and the Land and Business (Sale and Conveyancing) Regulations 2010 to provide consumer protection for people purchasing property in South Australia.
+The Land and Business (Sale and Conveyancing) Act 1994 and the Land and Business (Sale and Conveyancing) Regulations 2010 provide consumer protection for people purchasing property in South Australia.
 Sections 7 and 8 of this Act specify that a statement of government interests, one of which is the EPA, on the required form (Form 1 or 2), is to be provided by the vendor or their agent to a prospective purchaser prior to settlement of the land or small business.

-Upon receiving an application, the Section 7 team provides the EPA Statement which forms part of the Form 1 or 2 Contract for Sale.
+Upon receiving an application, the Property Interests Team provides the EPA Statement which forms part of the Form 1 or 2 Contract for Sale.
 The EPA Statement answers 33 questions relating to information which the organisation holds in relation to the land including charges and/or encumbrances on the land, licences and exemptions both current and historical as well as various site contamination records.
 Relevant information can be obtained by checking the Public Register.